felipebusnello/neubot/README.rst

 of Creative Commons Zero license, allowing anyone to analyze them for research purposes <http://measurementlab.net/data>.

-The published dataset contains samples from portions of the network where Neubot is installed.
+The published dataset contains samples from the portions of the Network where Neubot is installed.
 And, theorically, given enough Neubots installed worldwide, it should be possible to map significant subset of the Internet.
 As such, the success of the project relies on the